Skip to the content.

 Intro

 This is an extended version of my Reddit post.
-This article should take approximately 27–32 minutes to read, the Reddit post should take around 11–13 minutes.
-I tried to make this article suitable for both tech-savvy and casual readers, so I may have over-explained some things.
+This article should take approximately 28–38 minutes to read, the Reddit post should take around 9–13 minutes.
 Side note: when I say “we”, I’m referring to myself and Jarrett Ye, the creator of FSRS.

 Metrics